21 NYC Hidden Gems Most New Yorkers Don’t Know About

 Andrew Lichtenstein/Getty Images

 Located at the top edge of Central Park, the 40-acre North Woods is as close to Adirondacks hiking as you’d ever dream of finding in Manhattan.
 There are trails to hike, rocks to scramble over and an actual ravine you climb down to that has multiple little waterfalls.
 It was designed by Frederick Law Olmsted and Calvert Vaux, whose goal was to create a rugged wilderness in the heart of the city for people who couldn’t afford to go on vacation.
 Mission accomplished, guys.
 Compared with the crush of people in the south part of the park, this hidden gem is uncrowded and genuinely feels like a mountain getaway.

 Escape to a world of green at this park in the sky between two skyscrapers.
-The Elevated Acre is down in the Financial District on Water Street.
-The park offers views of the Brooklyn Bridge and the Hudson River.
+The Elevated Acre is down in the Financial District on Water Street, where it offers views of Brooklyn Bridge and the Hudson River.
 The park recently added a beer garden with a few different beers on tap, making it a perfect place to relax with friends after a hectic city day.

 Grand Central Whispering Gallery

-Grand Central Station certainly isn’t a hidden gem of New York City, but not many people know about the secret architectural feature that lets you whisper to someone across the room.
-Right in front of the Oyster Bar and Restaurant is an archway, if you and a friend stand in opposite corners and whisper into the wall the sound will be transmitted over the arch no matter how loud Grand Central is around you.
+Okay, okay, we’re well aware that Manhattan’s Grand Central Station isn’t a secret to anyone.
+It’s busier than … well, we all know how to finish that sentence.
+But not everyone knows about this cool architectural feature on the lower level that lets you whisper to someone across the open space.
+Right in front of the Oyster Bar and Restaurant is an archway, and if you and someone else stand in opposite corners and whisper into the walls, your conversation will be transmitted over the arch no matter how many trains are coming into or out of the station.